the-teachingRSE-project/competencies/summarised_competencies.md

 and progress in research and academic roles is traditionally assessed through metrics that do not directly include software outputs.
-A recent shift towards the establishment of the distinct role of a _"Research Software Engineer"_ [@WhatResearchSoftware] (RSE, a term that was coined in the \ac{UK} a little over 10 years ago [@Hettrick2016]), now provides a base on which sustainable career opportunities can be (and are being) built, allowing for better training of researchers and more effective support for the development of high quality research software.
+A recent shift towards the establishment of the distinct role of a _"Research Software Engineer"_
+(RSE, a term that was coined in the \ac{UK} a little over 10 years ago [@Hettrick2016]), now provides a base on which sustainable career opportunities can be (and are being) built, allowing for better training of researchers and more effective support for the development of high quality research software.
-There is still a long way to go, but positive change is well underway.

-RSEs may work within one of the increasing number of research software engineering teams that have been set up at universities and research organisations over the past decade, or they may be embedded within a research team.
-They may have a job title that officially recognises them as an RSE, or they may have a standard research or technical job title such as Research Assistant, Research Fellow, or Software Engineer.
-Regardless of their job title, RSEs share a set of core skills that are required to design and develop research software, understand the research environment, and ensure that they produce sustainable, maintainable code that supports reproducible research outputs, following the \ac{FAIR} principles [@FAIR4RS].
+Regardless of their explicit or implicit job title and the environment in which they work, RSEs share a set of core skills that are required to design and develop research software, understand the research environment, and ensure that they produce sustainable, maintainable code that supports reproducible research outputs, following the \ac{FAIR} principles [@FAIR4RS].

-This community paper defines a set of core values and foundational competencies, which an RSE should acquire during training and formal education.
+This community paper defines a first set of core values (@sec:values) and foundational competencies (@sec:required-generic-skills), which an RSE should acquire during training and formal education, as well as further professional development.
-These skills are formulated independently of a specific research domain and current technical tools used to support the application of the skills.
-By defining these competencies, we provide a guiding framework to facilitate the training and continuous professional development of RSEs, thus helping to provide a positive impact on research outputs and, ultimately, society as a whole.
-These competencies draw upon skills from traditional SE practice, established research culture, and the commitment to being part of a team.
+These are independent of a research domain and are drawn upon skills from traditional SE practice, established research culture, and the commitment to being part of a team.
-However, we see this set of skills as a foundation to build upon.
-We envision that through specialised training, the set of skills of graduate RSEs and domain researchers will grow.
-This is underlined by a growing interest to perform RSE research, i.e. research into methods and tools more catered to the unique challenges that research software provides.

-While this community paper is based on workshop discussions that were attended largely by RSEs (deRSE23 in Paderborn, un-deRSE23 in Jena, and deRSE24 in Würzburg, all in Germany), we believe that the competencies formulated here can offer far-reaching impact beyond the domain of RSE into adjacent aspects of research and, indeed, the wider research community.
+While being the result of workshop discussions that were attended largely by RSEs (deRSE23 in Paderborn, un-deRSE23 in Jena, and deRSE24 in Würzburg, all in Germany), we believe that these competencies can offer far-reaching impact beyond the domain of RSE into the wider research community.
 This is especially important given that much research involves some amount of data management, processing and visualisation, or the creation of tools for these tasks, and funding bodies and computing infrastructure providers will sometimes prioritise projects that generate archived, annotated, re-usable, and potentially remotely executable data.
-In particular, funding agencies and research managers will find the discussion in this paper valuable in order to discover where RSEs see their place in the existing landscape of scientific domains and how to support the work of RSEs at different positions and career levels.

-This paper is a condensed version of a more comprehensive paper published at FIXME:INSERTREFHERE .
+This paper is a condensed version of a more comprehensive paper [@Goth2023] published at FIXME:INSERTREFHERE.
-A non-exhaustive overview of similar initiatives can be found in FIXME:INSERTREFHERE .
-In this paper, we start to elaborate in
-@sec:values on the values that provide the guiding principles for the work of an RSE.
-@sec:required-generic-skills defines a set of core skills based on these values.
-We categorise these skills into three pillars, namely "software/technical", "research", and "communication" skills, reflecting the hybrid nature of an RSE.

-As with any general skill set, not all RSEs will need to use all the skills highlighted to the same level of expertise.
-But the Discussion of how much a person needs to know depending on their education or career level or on the type of projects they would like to be involved with can be found in FIXME:INSERTREFHERE .
-Also, the overview of what skills and limitations an RSE in different team structures typically has, and recommendations for organisations that need to support RSEs is in expanded paper in FIXME:INSERTREFHERE .
-@sec:rse-specialisations provides a list of RSE specialisations and discusses the level of skill needed to work in each of them, before we conclude the paper with details of future work in @sec:future-work and conclusions in @sec:conclusion.
+Besides the foundational competencies (extracted 1-to-1 from there), that paper further elaborates on the guiding values and principles of an RSE, points to related work, describes the tasks and typical level of each competency for different career levels and working environment, together with actions that organizations can take to support these, and defines a list of RSE specializations.

 ## Terminology

-### The term Research Software Engineer

-Research Software Engineering can be considered an interface discipline, linking traditional Software Engineering with Research itself [@Lamprecht2024-giradar].
-Due to this nature there is a plethora of different variations of RSE depending on the particular Research domain they are working in.
-Therefore the broad notion of Research Software Engineers is better thought of as a collection of sub-communities.
-The term Research Software Engineer is made more difficult to grasp since an internationally recognised definition is still missing.
-While there is consensus about the general notion that an RSE is a person with one leg in their research domain and the other in software development, this spans a whole spectrum depending on which one is more emphasised.
-There is also the question of what level of professionalism concerning both non-SE research and SE is expected.
-A more inclusive definition allows more people to self-identify as RSEs, thereby also fostering an inclusive community of people working in digital science (see also @sec:values on the values of an RSE).
-RSEs fall therefore somewhere on the spectrum between a researcher at one end and a software engineer at the other.
-Common to all of them is, that they need to be able to work in the research environment the software is used in, ideally at eye-level with native researchers, but at least as close as possible.
-RSEs often need to deal with non-technical complexities that are characteristic for research environments: organisational, motivational, with respect to the size of projects, independence and heterogeneous goals of stakeholders, boundary conditions for funding and future funding, to name just a few.
-Summarising, RSEs have skills and experience in three important areas: in the research area(s) their software is used in, in software engineering topics, as well as in interdisciplinary communication.

-### Further definitions

 Depending on the national research environments and processes that readers are familiar with, the notion of the terms *software* and *research* might differ.